-It’s nice to be able to put a face to all of the Lifebook lessons and really get to talk to them in person.
+It’s nice to be able to put a face to all of the Lifebook lessons and get to talk to them in person.

-There will obviously be questions that you think of while doing the pages, and while asking the online tribe is nice, talking to the creators themselves is even cooler.
+There will be questions that you think of while doing the pages, and while asking the online tribe is nice, talking to the creators themselves is even cooler.